Skip to main content

 You might not see Ikea mattresses on offer, but that's because they're generally good value for money at full price.
 We've got 12 of them on our website, ranging from £99 up to around £689, with an average price of £312.

 Not sure which one to go for?
-Head to the top five most popular Ikea mattresses to choose from there.
+Head to the five most popular Ikea mattresses to narrow down your shortlist.

 Read our Ikea mattress reviews.